cypress-io/cypress-documentation/source/api/commands/route2.md

 ### Modify response

-After a request that gets passed through, we can modify the response from the server before it is returned through a function.
-The function exposes a `req` object which contains the request.
-The `req.send()` function exposes a `res` object which contains the response.
+After a request gets passed through, we can modify the response from the server.
+The `response` function accepts the request object as a parameter.
+Calling `.send()` on the request exposes a `response` object that can be modified.

 ```javascript
 cy.route2('/users', (req) => {